 About the Centre for Public Health and Wellbeing

-Our vision: renowned for multidisciplinary practice-led teaching, postgraduate research studies and research in public health, for the benefit and wellbeing of our students and society.
+Renowned for multidisciplinary practice-led teaching, postgraduate research studies and research in public health, for the benefit and wellbeing of our students and society.

 Strategic areas and themes